-Explained: Accountable Care and Integrated Care Organisations
+Explained: Integrated Care Systems (ICS) and Integrated Care Providers (ICP)

 At present, health and social care are co-ordinated through hundreds of different contracts and are paid for out of two separate budgets; health is paid for by the NHS and social care and public health are paid for by local authorities or by means-tested charges.
 The Government's plan is to integrate these services.

 There is little debate about the fact that there could be huge benefits from getting health and care services to work closely, merge or integrate.
 It has been a desirable aim amongst policy makers for many years.
 It is hard to achieve, but there are some examples in the NHS already.

 The end-stage for the development of an ICS is a single provider holding a contract to fully integrate care for a geographical area; in the long-term plan this is called an Integrated Care Provider (ICP) and the contract is an ICP contract.